robinrendle/robinrendle.com/_posts/2020-08-26-a-rocket-powered-jumbo-jet.md

 Also, side note, the tools in the Paper app are _perfect_ for making quick wireframes for things, too.
 There’s one tool which fills in color and it is _magic_ and genuinely ingenious.

-Being able to draw well with Paper is not really the point.
+Also also: being able to draw well with Paper is not really the point.
 You don’t need to be able to draw to be a designer, you just need to be willing to think about problems intensely.
 Look, I will prove it.
 Examine this absolute crap design I made earlier:

 ![A bad drawing in the Paper app for the iPad Pro](/uploads/issues.png)